Second SINC2 Symposium

 This Symposium is a satellite event of SENC 2019

-You can submit an abstract to be one of the 6 selected speakers or to submit a poster (the same abstract/poster you might have submitted to SENC2019)
+You can submit a poster (the same you might have submitted to SENC2019), or register for attendance only.

 This event is open to all members of the Spanish Neuroscience Society (SENC)